ZeeshanM96/AnalyticsPlatfrom/README.md

 ## Description

 Digital Analytics Dashboard is a full-stack, containerized web application for real-time monitoring and analytics of business events, alerts, and service metrics.
-It features secure JWT authentication, role-based access, and a modern, interactive dashboard for operational intelligence and business insights.
+It features secure OAuth based authentication, role-based access, and a modern, interactive dashboard for operational intelligence and business insights.

 The platform supports real-time data updates via WebSockets, powered by a Kafka message bus, enabling live streaming of metrics and alerts to the frontend.
 Data is ingested and processed through Kafka producers and consumers, with persistent storage in a SQL database.
 Users can customize their dashboard views and preferences for a tailored analytics experience.